Dor12k/Self-Driving-Car-RaspberryPi-CPP/README.md

 🚦 Computer Vision & AI Implementation

+ - **Obstacle Avoidance:** Used object detection and tracking to identify and navigate around obstacles.
+ - **Traffic Light Detection:** Used object detection & color recognition to classify red, yellow, and green lights and make real-time driving decisions.
-    - Lane Detection: Used camera input to detect road boundaries and determine steering direction by comparing the road’s center to the camera’s position.
+ - **Lane Detection:** Used camera input to detect road boundaries and determine steering direction by comparing the road’s center to the camera’s position.
-    - Traffic Light Detection: Used object detection & color recognition to classify red, yellow, and green lights and make real-time driving decisions.
-    - Traffic Sign Detection: Trained a deep learning model with TensorFlow using a Kaggle dataset for recognizing traffic signs.
+ - **Traffic Sign Detection:** Trained a deep learning model with TensorFlow using a Kaggle dataset for recognizing traffic signs.
 Also implemented an OpenCV Cascade Classifier, where I manually created a dataset of                                  traffic signs, traffic lights, and obstacles for training.
-    - Obstacle Avoidance: Used object detection and tracking to identify and navigate around obstacles.

 🤖 Autonomous Driving Logic